NVIDIA-Omniverse/usd-plugin-samples/README.md

 - `build_dir`: path relative to the repository root where you would like the projects created by premake to be generated.
 The premake file itself (`premake5.lua`) is generated to the same directory as the source (`plugin_dir` for generic plugins, `generate_dir` for schema plugins), but the artifacts of the premake file will be generated to this location.
 By default, this location is `${root}/_build/${schema_name}`.
 Note that this option is only valid for `premake` - CMake artifacts are generated in the directory specified when running CMake configure and mirrors the source tree.

-Finally, additional configuration options are provided for you to specify include and library directories that are additional to the built-in USD and python ones derived from your `usd_release_root`, `usd_debug_root`, and `usd_python_root` settings.
+Finally, additional configuration options are provided for you to specify include and library directories that are additional to the built-in USD and python ones derived from your `usd_root` and `usd_python_root` settings.
 As part of this, additional libraries may be specified that the target build will be linked to.
 Custom preprocessor definitions (in addition to those already added for USD plugin libraries) can also be added to each plugin.
 These are specified via the following options:

 - `additional_include_dirs`: A list of additional directories that should be used to find include files the plugin may depend on
 - `additional_library_dirs`: A list of additional directories that should be used to find library files the plugin may depend on
 - `additional_libs`: A list of additional libs that need to be linked to the plugin to build
+- `additional_static_libs`: A list of additional libs that need to be statically linked to the plugin to build
 - `preprocessor_defines`: A list of preprocessor definitions to add to the project buildfile

+All paths above should be specified relative to the `generate_dir` of the plugin (or `plugin_dir` if `generate_dir` is not specified).

+Finally, you can customize dependencies among plug-ins by using the `depends_on` option:

+- `depends_on`: A list of strings, each which refers to the name of a plugin that must be built prior to the one this option is attached to.
+The string used here is the same string you use in your definition of the root key (i.e., the `x` in `[repo_usd.plugin.x]`)

 The above options are valid for all types of plugins, including schema plugins.
 The following section denotes the options that are additionally valid only for schema type plugins.